 Suriname Waste Management Planning

-Water Partner Jeroen Kool is Project Manager for the implement of a Waste Management BAT-BEP demonstration project for Greater Paramaribo.
+Jeroen Kool acted as Project Manager on behalf of ILACO Suriname to the implement of a Waste Management BAT-BEP demonstration project for Greater Paramaribo.
 The project will be completed by February 2018 and is part of a Program for Sustainable Management of Persistent Organic Pollutants (POP) in the Caribbean region.
 The project is financed by the Global Environmental Facility (GEF).
 UNIDO is GEF's implementing agency and the Basel Convention Regional Centre for Training and Technology Transfer for the Caribbean (BCRC-Caribbean) is the executing agency for this project.
-The project is implemented by ILACO Suriname in co-operation with Royal HaskoningDHV.

 Non-sustainable waste management is one of the major sources of POPs in Suriname, and Integrated Waste Management services are urgently required to improve the solid waste management situation in Greater Paramaribo, with a population of over 400,000 people, and to mitigate the environmental and public health risks associated with the current handling of solid waste based on the Best Available Technologies (BAT) and the Best Environmental Practices (BEP).